philsupertramp/django-data-migration/README.rst

         restart app with new code

 | But on the other hand you create a new node within a already giant migration graph.
 | This is where ``django-data-migration`` comes in place.
-It is a drop-in replacement for regular migrations, without the need of an dedicated node in the migration tree.
+It is a drop-in replacement for regular migrations, without the need of a dedicated node in the migration tree.
+| It does that, by providing a "data-only" migration graph, that can optionally be maintained automatically in parallel with the existing migration graph, or executed independently, depending on your needs.

 Installation
 ============